john-itcsolutions/cheirrs/README.md

      Follow the README.md instructions on the repo site to build the client.

-     Similarly we need to allow (Elastos) Carrier-shielded communication between "edge" (here, Host), and the workers.
-For this we require the Carrier Native SDK and to follow this by installing the Carrier Nodejs Wrapper package on the Host.
-The Smart-Web servers also require the Nodejs wrapper to be installed to enable communication with the onboard Carrier node.
+     Similarly we need to allow (Elastos) Carrier-shielded communication between "edge" (here, Host), and worker-2.
+For this, on both Edge (Host here) and worker-2, we require the Carrier Native SDK and to follow this by installing the
-     This would need to also occur on Real-World Edge Clients running node-red.
+     Carrier Nodejs Wrapper package.
+This would need to also occur on Real-World Edge Clients running node-red-industrial.

      https://github.com/elastos/Elastos.NET.Carrier.Nodejs.SDK and
      https://github.com/elastos/Elastos.NET.Carrier.Native.SDK have details.